razetime/razetime.github.io/blog/_posts/2023-11-22-decker-sites.md

 You can see the end result of this [here](https://razetime.github.io/decks/).

-Lilt, the command line scripting language for Decker, is quite brilliantly integrated with the Decker file format.
+Lilt, the command line scripting language for Decker, is beautifully integrated with the Decker file format.
 You can load decks into Lil, modify them, and then save them in both `.deck` and `.html` format.
 This make every deck usable as a template file, so you can make any custom drawings and